-Figure 57
+Figure 69

 The Mailing Lists page also provides links to subscribe to the available services or to manage/update user’s subscriptions.

-The first link takes the user to the Sign In to the Management Centre page.
-Once signed in to the Management Centre, the user may subscribe to a listserv.
+The first link takes the user to the Sign In to the Biosafety Clearing-House page.
+Once signed in, the user may subscribe to a listserv.

-The second link opens the Sign Up for a BCH Account page.
-Users register according to their affiliation with the BCH (e.g. BCH National Focal Point, Capacity-building Organization, Biosafety Expert, etc.)
+The second link opens the General User Account page, where users can fill in and submit their request for the BCH account.